Withington and West Didsbury railway station

-Withington and West Didsbury railway station (previously named Withington railway station and Withington & Albert Park railway station) is a former station in West Didsbury, in the southern suburbs of Manchester, England, United Kingdom.
-The station was located on Lapwing Lane, close to the junction with Palatine Road and opposite Withington Town Hall.
+Withington and West Didsbury (previously named Withington and Withington & Albert Park) is a former railway station in West Didsbury, in south Manchester, England.
+It was located on Lapwing Lane, close to the junction with Palatine Road and opposite Withington Town Hall.
 Nothing now remains of the old station buildings, which have been demolished.
-West Didsbury is now served by West Didsbury tram stop which is approximately 85 m further down the line from the original railway station.
+The area is now served by West Didsbury tram stop, which is approximately 85 m further down the line from the original station.

 History

 In 1873, the Manchester South District Railway obtained permission to construct a new railway line from Manchester to Alderley.
-The company fell into financial difficulty and was eventually bought out by the Midland Railway in 1877, who went on to build the line.
-Construction began in 1878 and the line opened to passenger service on 1 January 1880, running from the new Manchester Central Station through south Manchester suburbs to Stockport Tiviot Dale.
+The company fell into financial difficulty and was eventually bought out by the Midland Railway in 1877, which went on to build the line.
+Construction began in 1878 and the line opened to passenger service on 1 January 1880, running from the new Manchester Central station through south Manchester suburbs to Stockport Tiviot Dale.

-The station at West Didsbury opened on 1 January 1880 and was originally named Withington, even though it was located around 1 mi south of Withington village.
+The station at West Didsbury opened on 1 January 1880 and was originally named Withington, even though it was located around 1 mi south of Withington.
 There was uncertainty concerning the station name; four years later in 1884, the Midland Railway decided to rename the station Withington and Albert Park, possibly in an effort to associate it with the fashionable Albert Park housing development and to attract more passengers.
-In 1915 the station was renamed once again, to Withington & West Didsbury, reflecting its geographical location.
+In 1915, the station was renamed once again, to Withington & West Didsbury, reflecting its geographical location.